-- a cover sheet from the Plan Proponents describing the contents of such Solicitation Package; - a notice of the hearing to confirm the Plan (the "Confirmation Hearing Notice"); - this Disclosure Statement with the Plan annexed thereto; - the order of the Bankruptcy Court approving the Disclosure Statement excluding the exhibits attached thereto, approving the procedures for soliciting votes with respect to the Plan and dates and deadlines related to the Bankruptcy Court's approval of the Plan (referred to as "Confirmation"); - a personalizeda ballot to cast a vote on the Plan (each, a "Ballot"); and - any supplemental such other solicitation materials the Plan Proponents may file with that the Bankruptcy Court may direct.
-37
+- a cover sheet from the Plan Proponents describing the contents of such Solicitation Package; - a notice of the hearing to confirm the Plan (the "Confirmation Hearing Notice"); - this Disclosure Statement with the Plan annexed thereto; - the order of the Bankruptcy Court approving the Disclosure Statement Approval Petitioning Creditors' Solicitation Motion, entered on [●] [●], 2024 [Docket No. [●]] (the "Disclosure Statement Solicitation Approval Order"), excluding the exhibits attached thereto, approving the procedures for soliciting votes with respect to the Plan and dates and deadlines related to the Bankruptcy Court's approval of the Plan (referred to as "Confirmation"); - a personalizeda ballot to cast a vote on the Plan (each, a "Ballot"); and - any supplemental such other solicitation materials the Plan Proponents may file with that the Bankruptcy Court may direct.
+39